Man wins compensation over faulty gym equipment

 Posted: 7th March 2015

-Posted in: Gym & Leisure Centre Injuries Public Liability
+Posted in: Gym & Leisure Centre Accidents Head and Brain Injuries Public Place Accidents

 It was heard in court that the leisure company had failed to ensure the safety of its members and had failed to carry out suitable risk-assessments.
 James Ageros, QC, for David Lloyd Leisure, said: “This type of equipment does not usually fail, which makes it appear in our submission to be a freak accident.”